๐Ÿฅš JS1

 3. Get Node to run this file.
 (Don’t use the REPL now - you should run a command to execute the whole file.)

 Once the computer executes these statements, the execution of the program is complete.
 But weโ€™re left with a problem.
-With the REPL, the user inputs an expression statement or declaration; the computer reads and executes the line and immediately prints feedback to the terminal.
+With the REPL, when the user inputs an expression statement or declaration, the computer reads and executes the line and immediately prints feedback to the terminal.
 With a file, the computer will execute each line sequentially until completion without printing the values of each expression it evaluates.

 So this new problem can be expressed as a question: